-- Project title and abstract of no more than 200 words.
+- Project title and abstract (no more than 200 words).

 - Project description (5 pages maximum, double-spaced).
 In language suited to a multi-disciplinary advisory panel, the description should:

-- Explain the nature and significance of the project, including its impact on relevant scholarly communities, or on broader publics.
+- Explain the nature and significance of the project, including its impact on relevant scholarly communities, or on the broader public.